klaaspieter/Numeric/Pods/Nimble/README.md

 ## Installing Nimble via CocoaPods

-To use Nimble in CocoaPods to test your iOS or OS X applications, we'll need to install 0.36 Beta 1 of CocoaPods.
-Do so using the command `[sudo] gem install cocoapods --pre`.
+To use Nimble in CocoaPods to test your iOS or OS X applications, add Nimble to your podfile and add the ```use_frameworks!``` line to enable Swift support for Cocoapods.
-Then just add Nimble to your podfile.

 ```ruby
 platform :ios, '8.0'